istio-ecosystem/sail-operator/bundle/README.md

-# About the Sail Operator
+# About the sail-operator

-The Sail Operator is able to install and manage the lifecycle of the Istio control plane in an OpenShift cluster.
+The sail-operator is able to install and manage the lifecycle of the Istio control plane in an OpenShift cluster.